Spring Lake Recreation and Senior Center

 Sewing Room

-We have a sewing room with worktables, ironing board, and several cutting boards available to use.
-You will find a few quilters, a doll and dog clothes maker, and some everyday sewers in the room at any given time.
+We have a sewing room with two 8 ft. worktables, an ironing board, and several cutting boards available to use.
+You will find a few quilters, doll and dog clothing members, stamping or scrapbook members and just some sewers in the room at any given time.
+There might be a knitter or crocheter back there, too.
 Are you looking for a few pointers or just want to sit and talk with people who share the same passion for creating items from scratch?
 We also offer over 300 vintage sewing patterns from the 1980's and 90's, as well as idea books and old catalogs that you can sign out to use.
 You must provide your own materials and machine.
-We have two machines that are available for public use, but they are on a first come first serve basis.
+We do have two machines that are available for public use, but they are on a first come first serve basis.
 If there is a wait, time will be limited to one hour per person in the order you arrive.

 55+; Mon.-Fri.; 8:15 am-4:30 pm; Free